 HOLLY RIDGE

-Charley Patton
+Charlie Patton

 First recording for the Paramount label in 1929, Patton soon became the largest selling and most prolific blues artist.
 He recorded over 60 tracks and his final session was only months before his death in 1934.
 He was instrumental in arranging recording sessions for Willie Brown and Son House.
 When Paramount went out of business, Patton's masters were sold as scrap metal, some even used to line chicken coops.
 Had Patton been an unknown, that act might have been forgivable.
 However, Patton was one of the most well known blues artists of his day.
-All that was left of his recording are the old 78s themselves, scratched and worn, making sound restoration all but impossible even with modern techniques.
+All that is left of his recordings are the old 78s themselves, scratched and worn, making sound restoration all but impossible even with modern techniques.

 Music: Charley Patton, The Devil Sent the Rain Blues